 - i.
-What is the matching ability based on a persistent identifier already incorporated in the MLDS (e.g. SASID, SSN)? - ii.
+What is the matching ability based on a persistent identifier already incorporated in the MLDS such as a State Assigned Student Identifier (SASID) or Social Security Number (SSN))? - ii.
 What person record level data are available? - 1.
 Is a process in place when multiple records for one identity exist as a result of receiving services from more than one provider?
 What are the deduplication practices? - 2.
 What are the identity resolution policies? - iii.
 Are there standard aggregation levels used? - 1.
 What are the suppression requirements? - iv.
 Are the data used for reports?
 If so, what are the main data elements or the elements most commonly used for reporting purposes? - v.
 Is a data dictionary and/or table with all variables available?